 Phinda Wildlife Research Project: 28 November - 12 December 2023*

-Volunteers at Moholoholo Rehabilitation Centre have been busy this last month, relocating two leopard to Majete Wildlife Reserve, situated in Malawi’s lower Shire valley.
+Volunteers at Moholoholo Rehabilitation Centre have been busy this last month, relocating two leopards to Majete Wildlife Reserve, situated in Malawi’s lower Shire Valley.
 The two young leopards are the first to be introduced to Malawi across international borders and the first leopards to make their home in Majete for nearly two decades!

 The leopards, a male and a female between two and three years old, were captured in Kruger National Park and a private farm near Ohrigstad respectively.
-Both animals were in conflict with human activity and had been identified for removal.
+Both animals conflicted with human activity and had been identified for removal.
 As only one viable population of leopard remains in Malawi – in Nyika National Park – African Parks identified South Africa as an appropriate source of leopards for the Majete restocking programme.
-A total of eight leopards will be introduced to the 70 000 hectare Majete Wildlife Reserve over the next few months.
+A total of eight leopards will be introduced to the 70,000-hectare Majete Wildlife Reserve over the next few months.

-Alongside this relocation, Moholoholo have seen the arrival of a baby bushbaby and two palm swifts over the last month, and released two genets last week!
+Alongside this relocation, Moholoholo has seen the arrival of a baby bushbaby and two palm swifts over the last month, and released two genets last week!